 Step 006: Loss of Connectivity Handling at the IN-CSE (SCS).

 The IN-CSE uses the information provided in the Monitoring Report to update the <schedule> child resource of the <node> resource to indicate that no communications are currently available (e.g by using a keyword such as “NULL”).
+Updates to the <schedule> resource will be performed only if its networkCoordinated attribute is set to True.

 Note: It is recommended that UE Reachability monitoring is also enabled in conjunction with the Loss of Connectivity monitoring.
 This enables the IN-CSE to provide updated timing information in the <schedule> resource, once the UE becomes reachable again.